 Whilst each fund maintains a cash book for its own cash transactions and balances, the cash and cash equivalent balances are pooled across the Corporation for treasury management purposes.
 The balances held in the City Corporation's bank accounts or invested in money market funds, deposits and investments from surplus cash are allocated to City's Cash in proportion to its cash book share of cash and cash equivalent balances and short-term investments.
-Investment income on these balances is allocated to City's Cash based on the share of City's Cash cash book of the total cash and cash equivalent balances and investments.
+Investment income on these balances is allocated to City's Cash based on its share of the total cash and cash equivalent balances and investments.